dreamzz5/Reading-Group/README.md

 #### 8月14日<br>
 1.Stable Prediction with Model Misspecification and Agnostic Distribution Shift<br>
+**Summary:**<br>

+*This paper focus on the problem of the different distribution between the train data and test data on linear regression.
+To maintain a general minimal loss for any environment, the author consider that vanishing the unstable loss, which easier effect by environment.
+Thus, by formula derivation, vanishing the unstable loss is equal to remove the correlation among all features.*<br>

 作者：Kun Kuang, Ruoxuan Xiong, Peng Cui, Susan Athey, Bo Li <br>
 论文链接：http://pengcui.thumedialab.com/papers/Stable_DWR.pdf <br>
 分享人：王宏俊  [PPT](/ppt/Reading%20group%208.14.ppt)

 #### 8月7日<br>
 1.AutoST: Efficient Neural Architecture Search for Spatio-Temporal Prediction<br>